dusk-network/dusk-protocol/consensus/basics/README.md

 A candidate block that reaches an agreement is called a *winning* block.

 ## Voting Committees
 A *Voting Committee* is an array of provisioners entitled to cast votes in the Validation and Ratification steps.
 Provisioners in a committee are called *members* of that committee.
-Each member in a given committee is assigned (by the sortition process) a number of *credits* (i.e., castable vote), referred to as its *influence* in the committee.
+Each member in a given committee is assigned (by the sortition process) a number of *credits* (i.e., castable vote), referred to as its *power* in the committee.

 Formally, a voting committee is defined as: